 Why are they still on his staff in the Department of Justice and in the FBI?

-There is no reason for that, and it's clouding justice in America and brings us down uh to a very low level to the American people and to the world.
+And it's clouding justice in America and brings us down to a very low level to the American people and to the world.

-It's pretty unbelievable, Congress Congressman Gates, when we begin.
+It's pretty unbelievable, Congressman Gates.

 Yeah, go ahead.

-Yeah, I just want to set the record strike on struck.
+Yeah, I just want to set the record strike on Struck.

 Mueller knew all about his bias.